lab-cosmo/chemiscope/paper/paper.md

-Chemiscope is distributed as an open-source package that can be installed from PyPI, and the default standalone viewer is available online at https://chemiscope.org for quick inspection of datasets without local setup.
+Chemiscope is distributed as an open-source package that can be installed from PyPI, and the default standalone viewer is available online at https://chemiscope.org for quick inspection of datasets without local installation.
 Optional features can be installed via
 extras: `pip install 'chemiscope[streamlit]'` and `pip install 'chemiscope[explore]'`.

 # Acknowledgements